darcamo/pyphysim/docs/hand_written/simulators.rst

-for implementing Monte Carlo Simulations and implementing a new simulator with PyPhysim starts by subclassing :class:`.SimulationRunner` and implementing the :meth:`SimulationRunner._run_simulation` method with the code to simulate a single iteration for that specific simulator.
+for implementing Monte Carlo Simulations and implementing a new simulator with PyPhysim starts by subclassing :class:`.SimulationRunner` and implementing the :meth:`.SimulationRunner._run_simulation` method with the code to simulate a single iteration for that specific simulator.